 In addition, to fully understand the early cosmological star formation history, we will need large samples of high-z dusty starbursts selected in a systematic manner.
 The most promising method to construct such samples is through the use of FIR/sub-mm colors in blind, un-biased surveys.
 The typical cold-dust emission (as being heated by star formation) in galaxies has its peak at around rest-frame 100 μ m, and the color selection is to utilize this characteristics.
-The so-called "500 μ m riser" technique is an implementation tailored for the BLAST and the Herschel/SPIRE bands (e.g. Pope & Chary 2010; Roseboom et al. 2012): a dusty galaxy at z > 4 should have red colors in 250, 350 and 500 μ m bands because its SED is "rising" through these three bands as the peak is redshifted to ~ 500 μ m and redder wavelengths.
-An extension of this technique to higher redshifts is the "850/870 μ m riser" method, where a redder band at 850 or 870 μ m is added to the selection (e.g., Riechers et al. 2017).
+The so-called "500 μ m riser" technique is an implementation tailored for the BLAST and the Herschel/SPIRE bands [43, 46]: a dusty galaxy at z > 4 should have red colors in 250, 350 and 500 μ m bands because its SED is "rising" through these three bands as the peak is redshifted to ~ 500 μ m and redder wavelengths.
+An extension of this technique to higher redshifts is the "850/870 μ m riser" method, where a redder band at 850 or 870 μ m is added to the selection [45].

 A growing number of protoclusters and protocluster candidates are being found using far-IR and submm techniques.
-Casey [4] summarises results on five specific protoclusters at 2 < z < 3.1 with spectroscopic confirmation, as well as a further three candidates at higher redshifts.
-Meanwhile, there is an increasing number of candidate protoclusters with estimated redshifts around 2 to 3 emerging from work on the Herschel and Planck surveys, including at least 27 candidates emerging from investigating Planck sources lying within the large area Herschel surveys [7], [?], and 228 resulting from colour selection from the Planck [12] all sky survey.
+Casey [10] summarises results on five specific protoclusters at 2 < z < 3.1 with spectroscopic confirmation, as well as a further three candidates at higher redshifts.
+Meanwhile, there is an increasing number of candidate protoclusters with estimated redshifts around 2 to 3 emerging from work on the Herschel and Planck surveys, including at least 27 candidates emerging from investigating Planck sources lying within the large area Herschel surveys [21], [?], and 228 resulting from colour selection from the Planck [39] all sky survey.
 The nature of these sources is currently unclear since nearly all the sources lack the spectroscopic followup necessary to confirm, or otherwise, their protocluster nature.
-One of the Planck candidates has been found to be a superposition of two galaxy overdensities at different redshifts (1.7 and 2.0, [6]) while photometric redshifts suggest that several others are genuine protoclusters ([?], [4]).
+One of the Planck candidates has been found to be a superposition of two galaxy overdensities at different redshifts (1.7 and 2.0, [19]) while photometric redshifts suggest that several others are genuine protoclusters ([?], [10]).
 Over the next ten years the spectroscopic study of these candidates should allow considerable progress in confirming their nature and studying the detailed physics of the processes driving the star formation in their member galaxies.

 Theoretically, protoclusters at $z \sim 2$ are expected to be very large structures.
-Theoretical models show that the eventual members of a Coma-sized cluster at zero redshift will be spread over scales of 10s of Mpc [10].
-Observations of several confirmed protoclusters ([1]; [14]; [5]) seem to confirm this result, with structures seen on scales of 3 to 15 Mpc.
-However, there is a mismatch between the detailed predictions of SFRs and other properties for protocluster galaxies from theoretical models and what we appear to be seeing in the population revealed by Herschel and Planck (see eg. [7]).
-At higher redshifts, theoretical predictions suggest a different picture, with the cores of eventual protoclusters showing high rates of star formation on scales of a few 100kpc at $z \sim 6$ [?].
-The observational situation at higher redshift is somewhat confused, however.
-Starbursting cluster cores may have been seen at $z \sim 4$, rather lower than the predicted redshift, in followup observations of very red sources from Herschel [?] and the South Pole Telescope [9], but protocluster candidates at $z \sim 6$ selection through Ly α emission by HyperSuprime Cam (Harikane et al., 2019) show structures, including far-IR luminous sources, extended on scales of 10 Mpc instead.
-It is thus clear that much remains to be learnt about the early stages of galaxy cluster formation.
+Theoretical models show that the eventual members of a Coma-sized cluster at zero redshift will be spread over scales of 10s of Mpc [34].
+Observations of several confirmed protoclusters ([5]; [61]; [14]) seem to confirm this result, with structures seen on scales of 3 to 15 Mpc.
+However, there is a mismatch between the detailed predictions of SFRs and other properties for protocluster galaxies from theoretical models and what we appear to be seeing in the population revealed by Herschel and Planck (see eg. [21]).
+At higher redshifts, theoretical predictions suggest a different picture, with the cores of eventual protoclusters showing high rates of star formation on scales of a few 100kpc at $z \sim 6$ [12].
+The observational situation at higher